kahlow/YTC-Dev-PreCourse/operators/operators.md

 * Relational
 * Logical

-Let's take a look at some examples of operators and you'll see that it's an easy concept to learn.
+Let's take a look at some examples of operators:

     =
     >